 A Software Engineer is developing a new application named JADE (Java Archival and Data Exchange) that enhances the original functionality in the SPADE/Ingest systems.
-Some of the main improvements in the new JADE system are better scaling and more flexible configuration of the data archiving and delivery services.
-The new JADE software will also streamline the daily operations, e.g. easing the management of exceptional priority transfer requests by Detector Operations.
-By the end of 2014 the new JADE application will handle the data archival and delivery from the South Pole to the UW-Madison Data Warehouse as an end-to-end integrated system.
+By the end of 2015 the new JADE application will also manage the data reception at UW-Madison, replacing Ingest, and in this way will handle the data archival and delivery from the South Pole to the UW-Madison Data Warehouse as an end-to-end integrated system.